 Electric toothbrushes are one of the greatest modern inventions, doing away with laborious manual brushing and leaving your mouth cleaner and fresher in the process.
 In my opinion, they're an essential purchase.

-I've been lucky to review a number of electric toothbrushes for T3's best electric toothbrush guide, and while doing research for these reviews have picked up a few tricks I've learnt over that time that I really wish I'd known when I first started using them.
+I've been lucky to review a number of electric toothbrushes for T3's best electric toothbrush guide, and while doing research for these reviews have picked up a few tricks that I really wish I'd known when I first started using them.

-I'm guessing these simple tricks will be useful for other people too, so, without further ado, here are the mistakes you can easily avoid when using and electric toothbrush.
+I'm guessing these simple tricks will be useful for other people too, so, without further ado, here are the mistakes you can easily avoid when using an electric toothbrush.

 1. Brushing too hard